OpenShiftDemos/rhods-fraud-detection/README.md

 ## Launch a Notebook
 When you first access Jupyter Hub, you will see a configuration screen that asks you which notebook image to use as the base for your project, as well as for some other details.

-Ensure that **Standard Data Science** is selected for the notebook image.
-Then click _Start Server_.
+1. Ensure that **Standard Data Science** is selected for the notebook image.
+You may not see any other images listed, and that's OK.
+Just make sure to select **Standard Data Science**.

+2. Make sure that you change the container size to **SMALL**.
+If you do not change it, your lab will for sure blow up between notebooks 2 and 3, or many other times.
+You need more memory for your lab, so be sure to choose **SMALL**.
+The default size does not have enough memory.
+Do not choose larger sizes, as you will likely either fail to ever get a lab notebook, or you will interrupt the other user's experiences.

+Once you have made the correct selections indicated above, click _Start Server_.

 ![Server Options](images/start-server.png)